 It is very important to control post-operative pain in order to maximize your healing.
 The healthcare team will use several methods to relieve your pain including anti-inflammatories and local analgesic injections around the hip (given in the operating room); this will help to reduce the sensitivity of the area that was operated.

-Once you are back in the patient care unit, your nurse will show you how to use the pain scale to describe the intensity of your pain.
+Before you return home, your nurse will show you how to use the pain scale to describe the intensity of your pain.
 The number "0" is no pain while "10" is the worst pain possible.